ktseng/holdem_calc/README.md

 	Time elapsed(seconds):  10.9187510014

-Multiprocess Holdem Calculator: Takes the same command line options but utilizes multicore processors to increase the speed of computation.
+### Multiprocess Holdem Calculator:
+Takes the same command line options but utilizes multicore processors to increase the speed of computation.
-Windows users: due to the process forking mechanism in Windows, parallel_holdem_calc might be slower than expected.
+**Windows users:** due to the processorking mechanism in Windows, parallel_holdem_calc might be slower than expected.**

 	$ python parallel_holdem_calc.py As Ah Td Jd --exact Winning Percentages: